bishoymoussa/knock-knock/README.md

-# Echo Backpropagation Optimizer
+# Knock-Knock: A Bio-inspired Echo Optimization Algorithm

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-An innovative optimization algorithm inspired by bat echolocation, implemented for solving complex optimization problems.
+Knock-Knock is an innovative optimization algorithm inspired by bat echolocation, designed for navigating complex loss landscapes.
+Just as bats emit sound waves and analyze their echoes to navigate, Knock-Knock sends out "echo signals" in multiple directions to probe the loss landscape, creating an intelligent optimization strategy.
 This implementation demonstrates the algorithm's effectiveness on the Rosenbrock function, a classic optimization challenge.

 ## 🎬 Optimization Visualizations